odaceo/lab-hello-world-spring-boot/README.md

 ## Description

-A Simple web application with Spring Boot.
+A simple web application with Spring Boot.

 ## Prerequisites